ifreyk/gpt_pubmed/README.md

 ### Features
 - **preprocesser.py**: Fetch articles from PubMed using queries.
 - **gpt_manager.py**: Extract valuable insights from the downloaded articles by posing questions to the system.
+## Discussion
+This represents a basic implementation of the concept for automated article analysis, leveraging a free LLM to address the problem.
+To enhance analysis results and program performance, future iterations may involve employing a paid version of GPT.
+This could mitigate errors related to requests through the g4f library.
+Additionally, an alternative approach could be explored, incorporating vector databases and Langhain librarie for further optimization and perfomance comparison
 ### Getting Started
 1. Clone the repository:
 ```